Ancient Roman architecture: Lighthouses

-Many lighthouses were built around the Mediterranean and the coasts of the empire, including the Tower of Hercules at A Coruña in northern Spain, a structure which survives to this day.
+Many lighthouses were built around the Mediterranean and the coasts of the empire, including the Tower of Hercules at A Coruña in northern Spain, a structure that survives to this day.
 A smaller lighthouse at Dover, England also exists as a ruin about half the height of the original.
 The light would have been provided by a fire at the top of the structure.